-The essence of all business decisions is to construct the relevant alternatives based on one’s experience and imagination; sensibly estimating the consequences – with the costs and benefits, the incomes and outgoes, for each of the choices, and finally calculating the alternative to have maximum profit.
+The essence of all business decisions is to construct the relevant alternatives based on one’s experience and imagination; sensibly estimating the consequences – with the costs and benefits, the incomes and outgoes for each of the choices, and finally calculating the alternative to have maximum profit.

-Managers always like to make the best decision, though they often operate in an environment that does not provide ideal resources, so they need to choose to satisfice – the best possible decision with the information, resources and available time.
+Managers always like to make the best decisions, though they often operate in an environment that does not provide ideal resources, so they need to choose to satisfice – the best possible decision with the information, resources and available time.

 Brainstorming is said to be the best method to develop alternatives, where a group works together to generate ideas and alternative solutions to a problem.